zacharylayne/ConstTypeArgs/Documentation/benefits/static-polymorphism.md

 Static polymorphism in the **ConstTypeArgs** framework leverages the fact that each const type argument (like `_16`, `_512`, `_1024`) is **its own type**.
 Consequently:

 1. **You get distinct compiled specializations** for each usage, boosting both performance and clarity.
-1. **You can ìswitchî** on the constant-like value or the type, shaping different behaviors for different "constants".
+1. **You can ‚Äúswitch‚Äù** on the constant-like value or the type, shaping different behaviors for different "constants".
 1. **You avoid typical runtime polymorphism overhead**, while still achieving specialized functionality for each scenario.